-In this test run, the Oyster achieved a 68% reduction in pile volume and an 82% reduction in mass.
-Its segment had a starting length of 58' ft, a height of 21.9' and a width of 8'.
-The end measurements were 58' in length, 0.39' in height and 12.6' in width.
-These measurements are averages.
+In this test run, the Oyster achieved a 77% reduction in pile volume and an 88% reduction in mass.
+Its segment had a starting length of 58' ft, a height of 1.9' and a width of 8'.
+The end measurements were 58' in length, 0.39' in height and 12.6' in width on average.
+The starting weight was 10.9 tons and the end weight was 1.4 tons.

 CONCLUSIONS- Unattended piles of woody waste can linger in Colorado's mountainous climate for 20 to 50 years (Wagener 1972).
 The speed at which we can remove this material from the fire cycle and return it to the soil cycle is the primary goal of our investigations.
 This is our fourth test of fungal decomposition in a forestry or remediation context.
 It is our second trial with industrial levels of tonnage.
-This pile would represent the waste material generated on 10-20 acres of forest mitigation.
+This pile would represent the waste material generated by 10-20 acres of forest mitigation.

 Our best performing strains were the Turkey tail and the Artist's conk.
-The Ganoderma is the only species that is native rotter of conifers.
+The Ganoderma is the only species that is a native rotter of conifers.
 Turkey tail and Enoki are generally found on hardwoods, and the Oyster is a denizen of cottonwoods.
 We have continually demonstrated the ability of lignicolous saprophytes (wood rotting mushrooms) to cross over to different wood types when properly pre-conditioned.
 These results are completely consistent with our previous findings.
 Trained wood rotting mushrooms can rapidly decompose forestry waste and convert it into a valuable soil amendment.
-Our work will continue in partnership with CUSP and Coalitions and Collaboratives (COCO), as we move directly into the implementation phase.
+Our work will continue in partnership with CUSP and COCO as we move directly into the implementation phase.
 We are accepting inquiries for projects for 2024 and 2025 at this time.
 We are also now experimenting with the carbon capture potentials of this technique as well as expanding into post-fire and petroleum-based pollution scenarios.